 If you see the “Please wait…” message when downloading the form

-Click on the download arrow at the top right to save the file onto your computer and then open it with Adobe Reader.
+Click on the download arrow at the top right to save the file onto your computer, such as in your documents folder or desktop, and then open it from where you saved it on your computer with Adobe Reader.
+You will not be able to open it from a browser.
 If you do not see the arrow, move your cursor to the top of the screen and it will appear.

 Step 2.
 Get help with commonly asked questions